aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

   <summary>2.
 Gather and load your data</summary>
     <p>

 Once the business problem has been determined, it's time to gather your data.
-In a real-world example, data is normally gathered from multiple data sources (both public and private), aggregated and pivoted in to a workable shape.
+In a real-world example, data is normally gathered from multiple data-sources (both public and private), aggregated and pivoted in to a workable shape.
 For our purposes, the data we will be using can be retrieved from [Kaggle](https://www.kaggle.com/ntnu-testimon/paysim1).
-There are however tons of other great free public data sources available.

-I encourage you to explore the following free open-data sources:
+Other available data-sources worth exploring are:
     - [Google Public Datasets](https://cloud.google.com/public-datasets/)
     - [AWS Open Data](https://aws.amazon.com/opendata/)
     - [Open Government Data](https://www.data.gov/)